godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

  SimulationName_xxxx_xxxx_histmth.nc lonlat2xyz.nco SimulationName
 ```

-You will use the flxat_LMD9695_maskFrom_Unknown.nc file late to setup the coupled simulation
+You will use the flxat_LMD9695_maskFrom_Unknown.nc file late to setup the coupled simulation.

 #### 1. Generation of simulation directory